Mark Aghatise is a New York based fashion photographer and videographer interested in explaining and expanding Black narratives in contemporary form.

 Movement.
 Repetition.
 Masculinity and femininity.
 Gaze and power.
 I try to bring nuance and personalize the images I capture and I think why people may gravitate to my work is because of the intention in how I photograph, the framing and the colors.
 I constantly am studying how to bring a mood and story through a photograph.

-You shoot mainly portraits of males.
 Who are the subjects that you focus on and what is their significance to you?

 Subjects range from models, to friends, to literally people I meet on the street or in a grocery store.
 I honestly find everyone visually interesting or know of ways to expose that through photography.
 Often I see images by non-black photographers of black individuals and it reads as stale.
 There's no emotion, no history, no humanization of the person but rather them rendered as an object.
 It's something I'm thankful that I don't do and a point I make to avoid.